Since 2014 I have been adding names and any information i can find about the men from both WW1 and WW2 on the memorial.

 GSW to Back, Pent to Chest on 21 September 1917

 Lived at Woodcock Farm, Clayton le Woods as of enlistment.

 I believe he is living in Club Street, Bamber Bridge in 1939 with a relative.

 Loyal North Lancashire Regiment

-Transferred to several unit including reg no 47324 to 163 RDC, 4 Battalion Royal Defence Corp
+Transferred to several units including reg no 47324 to 163 RDC, 4 Battalion Royal Defence Corp

 Enlisted on 1 February 1915